JiagengDing/lt22041_EMATM0048/README.md

 - [x] Change login ID to username
 - [x] Add email information
 - [x] Add bank_system class
+- [x] Test this system
 - [ ] Change md5 to self encrpt method
 - [ ] Fix bug after transfer finished.
 (It need user enter q to finish)

 ## Part2

+In Part 2, I crawled some transaction data from Bitstamp, and performed data cleaning and analysis.
+Details of Part 2 are displayed in Part2/Part2.ipynb.